Life Insurance

 Applying for Life Insurance process

-I can email you various quotes, we can select a company, then make application either electronically or old-school paper.
-Once the application is submitted the insurance company will order an in-home paramedical exam.
+I can email you various quotes, we can select a company, then make application electronically, which is a pretty easy process today.
+Once the application is submitted the insurance company will likely order an in-home paramedical exam.
 The examiner will come out, ask you the medical history, take a blood and urine specimen, and sometimes a EKG--at no cost to you.
 If they have questions on your health history, they may request medical records from your doctors offices.

-Once all this data comes back, a Life Underwriter looks at it all, decides on an tier of coverage to offer you (Preferred rate, Standard), then issues a policy for you to examine with a 30 day free look period.
+Once all this data is collected an Underwriter looks at it all, decides on an tier of coverage to offer you (Preferred rate, Standard), then issues a policy for you to examine with a 30 day free look period.
+If they have health concerns they may offer you a plan with a 'rating' which could be double what you were expecting, but an offer never the less.

 At that point you can either accept the insurance offer, reject it, or ask for a lesser coverage.